craftcms/docs/docs/3.x/config/config-settings.md

 </div>

 Whether GraphQL introspection queries are allowed.
-Defaults to `true` and is always allowed in the CP.
+Defaults to `true` and is always allowed in the control panel.